-Prof. Sacharoff teaches criminal law, criminal procedure, evidence, cybercrime, and international criminal law.
+Prof. Sacharoff teaches criminal law, criminal procedure, evidence, and cybercrime.
 He was named outstanding law school professor of the year for 2015, and in 2016, he was named the university-wide rising teacher of the year.
 He also periodically teaches criminal law during the summer at Brooklyn Law School, where he also served as a visiting professor during the fall 2016 semester.

 Prof. Sacharoff received his B.A. from Princeton University and graduated from Columbia Law School, where he was a Harlan Fiske Stone Scholar.
 After law school he clerked for the Honorable John S. Martin, Jr. in the Southern District of New York and then joined the law firm of Sullivan & Cromwell, where he was the pro-bono fellow handling prison litigation.
 Prof. Sacharoff also worked as a public defender at the Legal Aid Society in Brooklyn, New York, where he tried numerous cases to juries, argued suppression motions, and arranged plea deals.